ipeternella/strukts/README.md

 # strukts

-Data struktures and algorithms implemented in GO.
+Data struktures and algorithms implemented in C.